ryz310/redis-objects-periodical/README.md

 homepage.pv.range(start_date, end_date) # [3, 2]
 ```

-### Daily Counters
+### Periodical Counters

-The daily counter automatically switches the save destination when the date changes.
+The periodical counters automatically switches the save destination when the date changes.
 You can access past dates counted values like Ruby arrays:

 ```rb